kiron01827/wiztecbd_assessment/README.md

 ## Update the dependencies

-run the commands from the root directory of the project
+Run the commands from the root directory of the project
 ```shell
 composer update
 ```